 FAQ3: Is it safe to travel to Morocco as a woman?
 What should I wear?

 Generally, Moroccans won’t dare to harm a woman.
-However, if you’re dressed up in extremely revealing clothes you might expect to hear some comments from here and there or a long, unnecessary handshake, as might be expected from men, especially young guys, from all over the world; it’s part of the human nature.
+However, if you’re dressed up in extremely revealing clothes you might expect to hear some comments from here and there or a long, unnecessary handshake, as might be expected from men, especially young guys; it’s part of the human nature.

 In big cities like Marrakech, the situation is very liberal, so wearing revealing clothes might not be as a big of a problem, since even Moroccan girls and ladies do that all the time.
-But in the small towns and villages, where ladies are covered completely, you might be the center of attention to a whole street full of guys, if you’re showing a lot of your attractiveness.
+But in the small towns and villages, where ladies are covered completely, you might be the center of attention to a whole street full of guys, if you’re showing your charms.
 Dressing up a little bit more modestly might prove to be a very wise choice.

-Also, you might get approached by someone, most of the time with good intentions, but you can’t always be so sure about what people have on their minds.
+Also, some people will try to approach you, most of the time with good intentions, but you can’t always be so sure about what people have on their minds.
 The solution to that is being more assertive about not wanting anything.

 FAQ 4: What is it like when you’re touring Morocco?